shahin-04/Scientific-Calculator/README.md

 Run the calculator:

 -Copy code
-python calculator.py
+python calculator.py</sub>

-Contributing:
+##Contributing:
-Contributions to this project are welcome.
-If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.
+<sub>Contributions to this project are welcome.
+If you encounter any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.</sub>